-If you don’t use the barbecue that often, the grill grates will get rusty, especially if they are not stored properly.
-Thus, if you notice your grill grates getting rusty than you need to clean them right away.
-The rust can actually build-up even more so you should not leave it like that.
-Making sure your barbecue grill grates look like new doesn’t require elbow grease which means less work.
-Keep reading and find how you can make a natural DIY solution to effectively clean rusty grill grates and some tips for maintenance.
+The grill grates will rust if you don’t use the barbecue that often, especially if they are not stored properly.
+Therefore, if you notice your grill grates getting rusted, you should clean them immediately.
+Rust can actually build up even more if left untreated, so don’t let it get that far.
+Barbecue grill grates can look like new without a lot of elbow grease, so less work is required.
+Find out how you can make a natural DIY solution to effectively clean rusty grill grates and some maintenance tips.

-First off, before going with the cleaning procedure, you should know that the material of the grill grates matter.
-Typically, any grill grates are made of stainless steel which is a quite soft metal.
-Thus, this means you cannot use something too abrasive for cleaning due to the scratches it will leave on the surface.
-Most people tend to use a stiff wire brush but personally, I would rather use something less abrasive but still effective.
+Before getting started, you should know that grill grates are made of different materials.
+Grill grates are typically made of stainless steel, which is quite a soft metal.
+Therefore, you cannot use something too abrasive for cleaning since it will leave scratches on the surface.
+Most people use a stiff wire brush, but I prefer something that is less abrasive but still effective.

-Secondly, if there are too much gunk and burnt food on the grill grates, I like to use an onion to grate them off.
-This makes the homemade solution be even more effective.
-Thus, cut an onion in two and with your grill grates flat on the concrete, start brushing the gunk off.
-Make sure you flip the grill grates over to also brush the other side.
+Additionally, I prefer to grate an onion off the grill grates if they’re covered in too much gunk or burnt food.
+In this way, the homemade solution becomes even more effective.
+Thus, cut an onion in half and with your grill grates flat on the floor, start brushing the gunk off.
+Flip the grill grates over so you can brush the other side as well.
 Now that the loose debris is out of the way, let’s proceed with a natural DIY solution for rusty grill grates.
-I would rather use this solution because it is natural and you don’t want chemicals on something you’re cooking the food on.
+Since this solution is natural, I prefer to use it since I don’t want chemicals on my food.
 Check it out!

-Both ingredients are edible substances so they are safe to use.
-However, you will also notice how effectively are on cleaning rusty grill grates.
+Since both ingredients are edible, they can be used safely.
+Furthermore, you will also notice how effective they are at cleaning rusted grill grates.

-Thus, to prepare this solution, mix 2 cups vinegar and 1 cup of salt in a big container.
-Make sure it is big enough because your rusty grill grates will have to be soaked in completely.
-Then, place your rusty grill grates in the container and pour the solution.
+Mix 2 cups vinegar and 1 cup salt in a large container.
+Ensure that it is large enough to soak your rusty grill grates.
+Place your rusty grill grates in the container and pour the solution over them.
 Make sure the grates are covered and let them soak overnight.

-The next morning, all you’ll be left to do is wiping the rust off with a clean rag.
+The next morning, all you have to do is wipe the rust off with a clean rag.